apify/apify-docs/sources/academy/webscraping/scraping_basics_python/12_framework.md

 ...
 ```

-When following the first search result, you may find handy to know that `context.enqueue_links()` takes a `limit` keyword argument, where you can specify the max number of HTTP requests to enqueue.
+When navigating to the first search result, you might find it helpful to know that `context.enqueue_links()` accepts a `limit` keyword argument, letting you specify the max number of HTTP requests to enqueue.

 <details>
   <summary>Solution</summary>